5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Return:

-* 200 - list of Actions from redis storage
+* 200 - Success, list of Actions from redis storage.
 ```json
 [
   {